 Medium Security boot policy is somewhat like a traditional UEFI secure boot, in which a vendor (here, Apple) generates a digital signature for the code to assert it came from the vendor.
 This way, attackers are prevented from inserting unsigned code.
 We refer to this signature as a “global” signature because it can be used on any Mac, for any amount of time, for a Mac that currently has a Medium Security policy set.
 Neither iOS, iPadOS nor the T2 chip itself support global signatures.
 This setting doesn’t attempt to prevent rollback attacks.

 Media boot policy

-Media boot policy exists only on an Intel-based Mac with a T2 chip and is independent from the secure boot policy.
-So even if a user disables secure boot, this doesn’t change the default behavior of preventing anything other than the storage device directly connected to the T2 chip to boot the Mac.
-(Media boot policy is not required on a Mac with Apple silicon.
+Media boot policy exists only on an Intel-based Mac with a T2 chip and is independent of the secure boot policy.
+So even if a user disables secure boot, this doesn’t change the default behaviour of preventing anything other than the storage device directly connected to the T2 chip to boot the Mac.
+Media boot policy is not required on a Mac with Apple silicon.
 For more information, see Startup Disk security policy control.